WICG/display-locking/explainer-beforematch.md

 ### Privacy Concerns

-Note that this event exposes more information to the page that would otherwise be available.
+Note that this event exposes more information to the page than would otherwise be available.
 In particular, the page can know which section of text was found using find-in-page, fragment navigation, and scroll-to-text navigation.